amazon-archives/aws-appsync-chat-starter-react/README.md

    amplify add storage
    ```

-7. Now it's time to provision your cloud resources based on the local configuration and configured features.
-When asked to generate code, answer **"NO"** as it will overwrite the current custom files in the `src/graphql` folder.
+7. Now it's time to provision your cloud resources based on the local setup and configured features.
+When asked to generate code, answer **"NO"** as it would overwrite the current custom files in the `src/graphql` folder.

    ```bash
    amplify push